FortunateOmonuwa/HNGXStage5/README.md

 - `/DeleteVideo`: Delete a video.
 - `/get-all`: Get a list of all uploaded videos.

-For detailed documentation of each endpoint, please refer to the [API Documentation](#api-documentation) section below.
+For detailed documentation of each endpoint, please refer to the https://github.com/FortunateOmonuwa/HNGXStage5/blob/main/HNGxVideoStreaming/Documentation.md section below.

 ## Getting Started